 If there’s any money left over (equity), you keep it.
 But if the money from selling your house doesn’t fully pay off all of the lenders, you may have to pay them the difference.

 Meanwhile, if the lender or anyone else with a charge against your house gets an offer to buy your house, they can apply to Court for an order authorizing that sale.

 What If You Have No Equity In Your Home?

 If you owe more than you can sell the house for, you will probably want to get out of the situation with as little expense and trouble as possible.
 Do not ignore the problem!
 Working with your lender can minimize the costs by agreeing to the foreclosure.
 If any other people or companies with debts registered against your house are not paid from the money from selling your house in the foreclosure, you will still have to deal with them.
 Otherwise, they can sue you for any money you still owe them.

-In the case where the lender gets order absolute and the lender gets title into their name you can make no claim to the home.
-The new home owner can sell the house but you would not be responsible for any losses incurred to the new home owner.
+If the lender gets an Order Absolute and the title into their name, you can make no claim to the home.
+The new homeowner can sell the house, but you would not be responsible for any losses incurred to the new homeowner.

 Lenders do not usually ask the Court for an Order Absolute.
 In most cases, they will usually sue you when they start to foreclose and ask the Court for an order to sell your house to pay off the loan.
 If the money from selling your home doesn’t completely pay off the mortgage loan, the lender can try to collect the difference from you.